AutoCAD Features | 2025 New Features | Autodesk

 Smart Blocks: Object Detection Tech Preview

-Improve design efficiency and save time when cleaning up drawings by automatically recognising objects to convert into blocks with the help of Autodesk AI.
-This feature is a technology preview which is still under development and will continue to evolve and improve with time. (video: 42 secs)
+Improve design efficiency and save time when cleaning up drawings by automatically recognizing objects to convert into blocks with the help of Autodesk AI.
+This feature is a technology preview which is still under development and will continue to evolve and improve with time. (video: 42 sec.)

 ENHANCED